OSEA Collective Bargaining Agreement

 Step 1 (Informal Conference)

 Since the purpose of this grievance procedure is to settle equitably and informally if possible, at the lowest possible administrative level, disputes constituting a grievance, a thorough discussion of the claim shall be conducted by the grievant and the supervisor to seek grounds for the resolution of the problem.
-The grievant shall advise the administrator or supervisor prior to the end of this conference that these discussions constitute the “informal conference”.
-If the Association is the grievant under Section A.3 above, this conference will be held with the Administrator of Personnel.
+The grievant shall advise the administrator or supervisor prior to the start of this conference that these discussions constitute the “informal conference.”

-In order to be considered and processed beyond the Informal Conference, Level I, each grievance shall have been initiated within 20 days of the occurrence of the cause for complaint, or, if the grievant did not have knowledge of said occurrence at the time of its happening, then within 20 days of the first such knowledge.
+In order to be considered and processed beyond the Informal Conference, Level I, each grievance shall have been initiated within twenty (20) days of the occurrence of the cause for complaint, or, if the grievant did not have knowledge of said occurrence at the time of its happening, then within twenty (20) days of the first such knowledge.

 Step 2 (Formal Conference)